osebas15/Tyme/WorkingArticle.md

 ## Scratch Pad
 - make workable state for my burger/quick breakfast recepie
-    - activity information
+    - tasking and multitaskings
         wait X time after completion
+        number of completions
-    - Focus and priority
+        - Focus //and priority
-        class prio vs object prio / static vs dynamic focus is a score based on prio and completion date
+            //class prio vs object prio / static vs dynamic ordering matters
+            focus is a state. if passive then easy multitask, if focused then compete for spotlight

     - AppleWatch
         show current activity